Will AI Replace Loss Prevention Specialists? Surveillance Is Automating — Investigation Is Not

 The career path is splitting.
 Entry-level monitoring roles are being absorbed by AI.
 Investigation, training, and strategic loss prevention management are becoming more valuable.
 If you are on the monitoring side, the move toward investigation and analytics management is urgent.

-Certifications in loss prevention technology platforms, interview and interrogation techniques, and data analytics will separate the specialists who advance from those who are displaced.
+Certifications in loss prevention technology platforms (Sensormatic, Veesion, Verkada operator credentials), interview and interrogation techniques (Wicklander-Zulawski certification is the industry standard), data analytics for retail, and graduate work like the LPC credential will separate the specialists who advance from those who are displaced.
 The job is not disappearing — but the version of it that involves sitting in a back room watching a grid of camera feeds is.

 See detailed data for Loss Prevention Specialists